Medically reviewed by Drugs.com. Last updated on Sep 3, 2022.

 After the procedure

-After surgery, you're moved to a recovery room where the health care team monitors your recovery from the surgery and anesthesia.
-Once you're fully conscious, you'll be moved to a hospital room.
+After surgery, you're moved to a recovery room where health care providers monitor your recovery from the surgery and anesthesia.

-After thyroidectomy, a few people may experience neck pain and a hoarse or weak voice.
-This doesn't necessarily mean there's permanent damage to the nerve that controls the vocal cords.
-These symptoms are often short-term and may be due to irritation from the breathing tube that's inserted into the windpipe during surgery, or be a result of nerve irritation caused by the surgery.
+After thyroidectomy, some people may experience neck pain and a hoarse or weak voice.
+These symptoms typically last for only a short time.
+They may be due to irritation from the breathing tube inserted into the windpipe during surgery, or the result of nerve irritation caused by the procedure.
+In some cases, the hoarseness or weakness is caused by permanent damage to the vocal cords.

 You'll be able to eat and drink as usual after surgery.
-Depending on the type of surgery you had, you may be able to go home the day of your procedure or your doctor may recommend that you stay overnight in the hospital.
+Depending on the type of surgery you had, you may be able to go home the day of your procedure or stay overnight in the hospital.

 When you go home, you can usually return to your regular activities.
-Wait at least 10 days to two weeks before doing anything vigorous, such as heavy lifting or strenuous sports.
+Wait at least 10 days to two weeks before doing anything strenuous, such as heavy lifting or high-impact sports.

 The long-term effects of thyroidectomy depend on how much of the thyroid is removed.